Discover Devon this Half Term with our guide to activities outside of Salcombe

 Bigbury, Burgh Island and The Pilchard Inn

 Driving out to Bigbury can take a little while, but boy it is worth it!
 Pick a time with the tide out, walk along the beach from Bigbury over to Burgh Island and stroll around the stunning island for spellbinding views.
-There is a fab Art Deco Hotel on the island to explore and at the bottom of the island, there is a real old Devon pub called The Pilchard Inn.
+There is a fab Art Deco Hotel on the island to explore.
+At the bottom of the island, there is also a real old Devon pub called The Pilchard Inn.
 Don’t forget to watch the tide for your return journey by foot, or make sure the sea tractor is running.

 Inner Hope and Hope Cove House